euklyd/PenguinBot3K/README.md

 Arcbot is open source software and released under the GPL v3 license.
 See LICENCE.txt for more info.

+# About PenguinBot3000

+This is Euklyd's custom bot to do more or less whatever he wants.

 # Installing / Running
 Everything about Arcbot is self contained, meaning that the entire bot is shipped and you run it from there.